They all laughed at Christopher Columbus

 The people they encountered (probably the Taíno or Arawak) were naked, strong, honest and simple.
 The Europeans gave them small trifles, including beads and string, which they were excited about.
 Soon, the people of San Salvador came to the boats and gave the Europeans some small items, including parrots, cotton and javelins.
 The indigenous people gladly accepted whatever the Europeans gave them, and continued to trade curiously.
 Columbus and his officers noticed that they were very peaceful, not having swords or any real weapons, and that they didn't seem to have a religion5.
 The Europeans reported that they would probably be very easily converted to Christianity.
 Columbus and his crew also made plans to bring six of the people back to Spain to learn their language.
 The Spanish finally tried to find if they had any gold, and they gathered that there was some, judging by their gold nose-rings.
 Unfortunately for them, the indigenous people were not familiar with the route to the gold, and the expedition decided to carry on.

-Columbus arrived there on October 28, and was immediately mesmerized by the beauty of the island.
-It was different from the other islands, it was much larger, busier and was more mountainous.
+Columbus arrived there on 28 October, and was immediately mesmerized by the beauty of the island.
+It was different from the other islands; it was much larger, busier and was more mountainous.
 The natives referred to Cuba as a city, rather than how it is now known as, an island.
 They also spoke of an island with plentiful gold called Bohio.

-Columbus only explored the Northeastern side of the island, and the expedition could have easily assumed that Cuba was not an island, because they only saw a small section of its coast.
+Columbus only explored the north-eastern side of the island, and the expedition could have easily assumed that Cuba was not an island, because they only saw a small section of its coast.
 Columbus believed Cuba to be the mainland until he died.
-In the middle of the ships exploration of Cuba, on November 22, the Pinta turned around without permission to search for gold on Bohio island (which natives had been speaking about).
-The Nina and Santa Maria continued east, hitting the island of Hispaniola, which Columbus named Santo Domingo, on December 5.
+In the middle of the ships exploration of Cuba, on 22 November, the Pinta turned around without permission to search for gold on Bohio island (which natives had been speaking about).
+The Nina and Santa Maria continued east, hitting the island of Hispaniola, which Columbus named Santo Domingo, on 5 December.

 Back to Spain